For Ocracoke news, click here

 - Fireworks of any kind are prohibited on Ocracoke.

-- Want to see more of the Milky Way?
+- The Milky Way.
+Want to see more of the Milky Way?
 Please turn out unnecessary outside lights at night.

 - Please do not feed the wild ducks in the village.